emgong/double-takes/app/posts/2016-01-25-an-empathetic-guide-to-git-conflicts.md

 Ok, you know what your change was but what's this conflict about?
 The reason you've got a conflict is that **someone else** made a change that overlaps with your changes (omg, what a jerk!).
-Angry as you might be though, the appropriate reaction here is empathy.
+Angry as you might be, the appropriate reaction here is empathy.
 What was this other person trying to accomplish?
 What will it look like if it breaks?